 It’s easy to watch your mind after you have practised breath awareness.
-In this alert state, you can allow your brain’s contents to arise, follow their purpose, and leave.
+In this alert state, you can allow the brain’s contents to arise, follow their purpose, and leave.
 This openness flows through your life and allows for a wise, peaceful existence.

 How does following your breath help your physical health?

-Practices that aim to control or change the length of your breaths only help your body for a short time.
+Practices that aim to control or change the length of your breaths only help the body for a short time.
 For this reason, you shouldn’t use them to avoid your mind or the root cause of problems.
 For example, breathing exercises help reduce the symptoms of high blood pressure for a brief period.
 Despite this, they don’t address most of its causes, such as diet and lifestyle.